WebFiori/docs/routing.md

 ## Introduction

 One thing that website owners care about is to have a friendly URLs that can be remembered easily.
-In addition to that, having a well defined URL structure can help in SEO.
+In addition to that, having a well-defined URL structure can help in SEO.
 For example, instead of having something like `http://example.com/view-something?something={a-something}`, it is better to have something like `http://example.com/view-something/{a-something}`.
 In this example, something can be an image, user profile, a file or a simple HTML web page.
-Routing can help in achiving such URL structure without having to create each individual resource.
+Routing can help in achieving such URL structure without having to create each individual resource.

 ## The Definition of Routing

 One essential part of the framework is routing.
 Routing in simple terms is sending user request to its correct destination.
-The class [`Router`](https://webfiori.com/docs/webfiori/framework/router/Router) is one of the core classes which are resposibile for performing this task.
+The class [`Router`](https://webfiori.com/docs/webfiori/framework/router/Router) is one of the core classes which are responsible for performing this task.
 It can be used to create routes and send requests to correct resources.

 After finishing the following set of topics, the developer should be able to understand how routing sub-system works and create his own custom URIs structure.

 ## Life Cycle of a Request

-Every web server must have some kind of a configuration file.
+Every web server must have some kind of configuration file.
 In Apache server, the configuration files have the name [`.htaccess`](https://httpd.apache.org/docs/current/howto/htaccess.html) and in IIS has the name `web.config`.
 Usually, the configuration files will get executed before the actual code.

 WebFiori Framework uses a custom `.htaccess` file that has a rule to re-write the requested URL and redirect every request to the root the file `index.php`.
 The file can be found inside the directory `public`.
 If the content of the `.htaccess` file is viewed, the re-write rule will look like the following:
 ```